covao/TatamiRacer/README.md

 You can drive on only one [Tatami](https://en.wikipedia.org/wiki/Tatami) mat space.(Approximately 1.8m x 0.9 m)

-[Donkey car](http://docs.donkeycar.com/) software is available for python based deep-learning and self-driving control.
+[Donkey car](http://docs.donkeycar.com/) software is available deep-learning and self-driving control.